 Applications for £500 should be made to the Community Chest.

 The fund panel will wish to see evidence of applicants own contribution to the project costs.
 This could be in the form of cash, grants, or donations, including materials or equipment loan and, or volunteer time.
 In certain circumstances 100% of costs may be given.
 As a guide the value of volunteer time should be calculated as a minimum of £7.50 per her of the average wage rate for a job.

-Decisions on how the money is spent are made by a Fund panel made up of seven people as follows:
+Decisions on how the money is spent are made by a fund panel made up of representatives from the following organisations

 The main fund opens again to receive applications on 1 June 2018 and closes on 30 September 2018.
 The fund panel will meet on 17 October 2018.
 Applicants will be informed of the fund panel decision by telephone or email within 48 hours of the meeting.
 This will be followed up formally in writing within 14 days of the meeting.

 Applications to the Community Chest can be made at any time.